-Organizations create Customer Success teams to increase Net Revenue Retention, and we’ve recently published research showing that NRR drives valuation.
-But, then, organizations find that the baseline impact of simply having a CS team eventually plateaus–your NRR stagnates.
+Organizations create Customer Success teams to increase NRR, and we’ve recently published research showing that NRR drives valuation.
+But then, organizations find that the baseline impact of simply having a CS team will plateau — your NRR stagnates.

-Organizations create dedicated roles to continuously improve CS functions to improve NRR or reduce costs by scaling up your customer base with the same CS headcount.
+So, to improve NRR or to reduce costs by scaling up your customer base with the same CS headcount, organizations recruit people who make it their career to continuously improve CS functions.
 That team of your in-house, expert thought partners is called Customer Success Operations.

 It helps that Sales and Marketing figured this out long ago.
 Software, reporting and analysis, enablement, and rock-solid processes and techniques will multiply the impact of a great sales rep or copywriter.
 The same is true for CSMs.